 But the main idea is to create space in your design, which lets the packaging breathe so it can help focus your main visuals without requiring customers to put in too much effort to visually understand the entire design.

-03. Get Creative With Your Design To Help Differentiate Yourself
+3) Get Creative To Differentiate Yourself

 After keeping your designs simple, another useful tip is to get creative with the actual packaging itself.